ReactMrk/kata-session-1/crud-clients/README.md

 After that, if the attributes name and email are populated, in just one line create a new object with all the previously retrieved parameters.

-When that's done, call `localStorage.setItem(email, JSON.stringify(client));` to add it into the local storage, and then clear the form fields and reload the clients (both of these methods are already creted).
+When that's done, call `localStorage.setItem(email, JSON.stringify(client));` to add it into the local storage, and then clear the form fields and reload the clients (both of these methods are already created).

 ## populateFormFieldsWhenModify(client)